redhat-beyond/tiger/README.md

 6. Run 'vagrant destroy -f'
 #tiger
 =======
-Do not forget to mention in the issue that you took over
+Our best practices:

-Do not forget to mention the issue # in your PR
+* Ask questions in the Slack group.

-Our best practices: Ask google questions and solving problems with a lot of patience.
+* Scroll any command at the Git Guide and learn how to use it.